ethereum/EIPs/EIPS/eip-Reward-full-nodes-validating-tx.md

     EIP: <to be assigned>
     Title: Reward for full nodes and clients
-    Author: James Ray, Micah Zoltu
+    Author: James Ray and Micah Zoltu
     Type: Standard Track
     Category: Core & ERC
     Status: Draft